TelstraSuper has been supporting members’ retirement outcomes for more than three decades.

 Aware Super offers members the opportunity to make or update a non-lapsing death benefit binding nomination anytime online.

-After the transfer to Aware Super, if you have multiple accounts and want to update beneficiaries, you must make changes for each account individually (because in Aware Super a death benefit nomination attaches to each of your individual accounts rather than to your Aware Super membership).
+If you have multiple accounts and want to update beneficiaries, you must make changes for each account individually (because in Aware Super a death benefit nomination attaches to each of your individual accounts rather than to your Aware Super membership).

 The spouse combined account administration fee rebate will no longer apply.
 However, reduced individual account fee caps will apply.
 You can view a comparison between TelstraSuper’s fees and costs with those of Aware Super in Table 1 - Fees and costs summary comparison in your Significant Event Notice.